onino-js/NEAT/documentation/neat-implementation.md

 > replaced by the offspring of the remaining organisms in each species.

 ```
-Method: Make a selection in the population
+Function: Make a selection in the population
 Parameters: A collection of Phenotypes
 Returns : A truncated collection of Phenotypes
 Steps: